cjreilly/e15/independent-study/README.md

 The web application builds the index from a JSON database.

+The web user can pin sections with the pin character.
+Pins are links to places within the site that stick to the current session and page context.
+The web user can clear pins with the clear character.

 ## Outside resources
 + Regular Expression Reference and Testing <https://regexr.com>
 + Laravel Documentation <https://laravel.com/docs>